igscl/thelaserproject/README.md

 		- Vertebrae frequency and location in the Central Nervous System
 		- Vertebrae relation to other vertebrae in the spine

 - Sound effects: All our app uses fun sound effects!
-This is for having fun remember?
+This is for having fun, remember?
 We kept you in mind with a theme from a galaxy far, far away.

 - Animations: When entering the app you'll be able to find some cool animations, and at the very end be able to see an example animation of the laser application when you have selected vertebrae in the navigation menu.
 Make sure to turn the volume up!